isfopo/scoop-bucket/README.md

 - **Repository Dispatch**: Triggered by other repositories when they publish releases
 - **Manual Dispatch**: Can be run manually from the Actions tab with custom parameters
-- **Validation**: Automatically validates updated manifests before creating pull requests
+- **Validation**: Automatically validates updated manifests before committing changes
-- **Pull Requests**: Creates PRs for all manifest updates with detailed change information
+- **Direct Commits**: Commits and pushes changes directly to main branch (no PRs)

 ### `validate-manifests.yml`